 Duart Castle offers visitors historic exhibits, stunning coastal views, and beautifully restored rooms.
 Highlights include the Great Hall, dungeons, and the Clan Maclean Museum.

-The views from the battlements stretch across the water, where the distant peaks of mainland Scotland rise like sentinels.
-It’s easy to imagine Viking longships or war galleys slicing through the waves below, history’s presence felt in every gust of wind.
+The views from the battlements stretch across the water, towards the distant peaks of mainland Scotland, which rise like sentinels.

 Wildlife and Wilderness